mjScientech/-predictive-machine-monitoring-system-using-Ubidots-and-Long-Range-Wireless-Vibration-And-Temp/README.md

 # Predictive Maintenance and Machine Health Monitoring
-The rising of new technology i.e, Internet of Things, heavy industry has started adopting sensor-based data collection to solve its biggest challenges, principal among them being process downtime in the form of shutdowns and process delays.
+The rising of new technology i.e, Internet of Things, heavy industry has started adopting sensor-based data collection to solve its biggest challenges, principal among them process downtime in the form of shutdowns and process delays.
-        Machine monitoring, also called predictive maintenance or condition monitoring, is the practice of monitoring electrical equipment through sensors in order to accumulate diagnostic data.
+Machine monitoring also called predictive maintenance or condition monitoring is the practice of monitoring electrical equipment through sensors in order to accumulate diagnostic data.
 To achieve this, data acquisition systems and data loggers are used to monitor all kinds of equipment, such as boilers, motors, and engines.
 Following condition are measured:
 - Temperature and Humidity Data Monitoring
 - Current and Voltage Monitoring
 - Vibration Monitoring
 In this article, we will read current and publish the data on Ubidots.  ubidots supports graphs, UI, notifications, and emails.
-These features make it ideal for predictive maintenance analysis.We will also get the data in google sheets which will make predictive maintenance analysis more easier.
+These features make it ideal for predictive maintenance analysis.
+We will also get the data in google sheets which will make predictive maintenance analysis more easier.

 Hardware :
 - [ESP-32](https://store.ncd.io/product/esp32-iot-wifi-ble-module-with-integrated-usb/)